xiaohw7/cgmoi/README.md

       * Ensure screw securing removeable shaft (shown above) is secured, send '16' to switch from mode 1 to mode 3.

       * User can input number of steps user wishes stepper motor to turn.

-Positive number of steps causes motor to rotate clockwise while negative number of steps causes motor to rotate counter clockwise.
+      * Mode 3 uses a second instance of the AccelStepper class.
+A separate one from the one used in mode 2.
+Hence when user first uploads `cgmoi2.ino`, mode 3 regards the position of the stepper motor at that instant as 0 (origin).
+User can instruct stepper motor to rotate to a specific position that is a certain number of steps away from the origin.
+Positive steps are in the clockwise direction from origin while negative steps are in the counter clockwise direction from origin.

+      * Note that location of origin stays the same the whole time while using the code.
+Therefore if user inputs 3000 (motor rotates 3000 steps in clockwise direction) and then inputs 1000, motor would subsequently rotate 2000 steps in the counter clockwise direction and stop at the position that is 1000 steps clockwise from the origin.

+      * If user uses mode 3 to rotate to 3000 steps clockwise, and then proceeds to use mode 2, mode 2 will alter the position of the stepper motor but mode 3 will still think it is at 3000 steps clockwise.
+Hence if user then goes to mode 3 and inputs 0, motor will rotate 3000 steps counter clockwise.

       * While running mode 3, user can send '15' to switch to mode 1 and return to reading values from load cells.